skspade/workmux/README.md

   - For projects with a `CLAUDE.md` file: Opens `claude` in the first pane
   - For all other projects: Opens your default shell (`$SHELL`)
   - Both configurations include a second pane split horizontally
+- If no `post_create` configuration is defined, workmux automatically detects your package manager and runs the appropriate install command:
+  - For pnpm projects (detects `pnpm-lock.yaml`): Runs `pnpm install`
+  - To disable: Set `post_create: []` in your config
+  - To override: Define custom `post_create` commands

 ### Shell alias (recommended)